Powerlearnproject/se-day1-assignment-yvonne-njoroge/README.md

-Explain what software engineering is and discuss its importance in the technology industry. software engineering is the process of developing solutions to real life problems using computer technology. importance of software technology is to enable creation of software applocations and systems that power various aspects of modern life like healthcare and communication
+Explain what software engineering is and discuss its importance in the technology industry. software engineering is the process of developing solutions to real life problems using computer technology. importance of software technology is to enable creation of software applications and systems that power various aspects of modern life like healthcare and communication

 Identify and describe at least three key milestones in the evolution of software engineering. development of programming languages e.g C++ c